 The focus is then trapped in the cart drawer.
 When we hit the tab key, we loop through the focusable elements over and over.
 We can choose to exit by selecting the close button, which provides us with a means of exiting the trap focus, using the same navigational tool we entered it with.

 For more on keyboard best practices, also check out David Sloan’s and Sarah Horten’s two-part article on designing better keyboard experiences, and UI Copy: UX Guidelines for Command Names and Keyboard Shortcuts by the Nielsen Norman Group.
-Remember to keep it simple, test your designs, and consider how your users may be accessing your content at all times.
-Design for the many, not the few.
+For additional information, keep up-to-date by reading recent web design articles featuring the latest industry news.